 If this broadside were a piece of music, what would it be?

 Poet Rex Lee Jim: A protection song to be sung in a sweat lodge ceremony.

 Artist Meghan Keane: To be completely honest, this is the first broadside I have done where I have no idea.
 The musicality of the poem is the music it is meant to be, I find.
 To add anything else would feel non-essential on my part.

 If you had to represent this collaboration in one word, what would it be?

 Artist Meghan Keane: It would be a letter: ǫ

 Poet Rex Lee Jim: To Repair the World by Paul Farmer.
 We need to use our literary and artistic skills to help repair the world.

 Artist Meghan Keane: I read Death of a Salesman by Arthur Miller for the first time this summer as well as a handful of his essays discussing the play, and I was struck by how relevant and gutting the work feels.
 That little has changed is the most memorably devastating aspect.

 Seen any great art lately?

 Artist Meghan Keane: I have been looking at a lot of quilts and global textiles lately.
-These works are clearly great and are underacknowledged art by women, globally.
+These works are great and yet underacknowledged globally, another instance of women artists not receiving appropriate recognition.
 Very inspiring to spend time with their masterpieces, even if only through books or internet images.